Only the ones who have accepted everything.

 Can get the right to know the truth.

-Occultic;Nine (オカルティック・ナイン Okarutikku Nain) is a Japanese light novel series written by Chiyomaru Shikura, the creator of Steins;Gate.
+Occultic;Nine (オカルティック・ナイン Okarutikku Nain) is a Japanese light novel series written by Chiyomaru Shikura, the creator of Steins;Gate, with illustrations by pako.
 The series is licensed in English by J-Novel Club.
 A manga, illustrated by Ganjii, began serialization in October 2015.
 An anime television series adaptation by A-1 Pictures aired in the Fall 2016 Anime season for 12 episodes, beginning on 9 October.
 A visual novel adaptation for the PS4, Vita and Xbox ONE was released in Japan on November 9, 2017.
 A Nintendo Switch version is in the works.

 The story follows nine idiosyncratic individuals, linked by the "Choujou Kagaku Kirikiri Basara" occult summary blog run by 17-year-old second-year high school student Yuuta Gamon.
 Little incongruities that occur around these nine eventually lead to a larger, unimaginable event that may alter what is considered common sense in this world.